idris-lang/Idris2/docs/source/reference/operators.rst

 Autobind Operators
 ==================

-Typebind operators allow to bind a *type* on the left side of an operator, but sometimes, there is no dependency between the first argument, and the expression on the right side of the operator.
+Typebind operators allow to bind a *type* on the left side of an operator, so that is can be used as the index of the second argument.
+But sometimes, there is no dependency between the first and second argument, yet we still want to use binding sytnax.
 For those case, we use ``autobind``.

 An example of this is a DSL for a dependently-typed programming language where the constructor for ``Pi`` takes terms on the left and lambdas on the right: